CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 Must maintain current NBCRNA certification

+In context.
 District of Columbia requires 24 contact hours every 2 years for RN license renewal.
-Compared to neighboring states, Maryland has no general CE requirement, while Virginia has no general CE requirement.
+Compared with neighbors, Maryland has no general CE requirement, while Virginia has no general CE requirement.
 District of Columbia is not part of the Nurse Licensure Compact, so nurses need a separate license to practice here.

-Log your completed courses and monitor progress toward District of Columbia requirements.
+Log courses, monitor progress toward District of Columbia requirements.

-Be prepared if District of Columbia audits your CE compliance.
+Be ready if District of Columbia audits your CE compliance.

 (202) 724-4900